30+ Silken Tofu Recipes (Savory & Sweet)

 Peanut Butter Chocolate Pudding

-One of the easiest and yummiest silken tofu recipes you could ever make, this peanut butter chocolate pudding will have your taste buds dancing and your heart singing.
+One of the easiest and yummiest silken tofu recipes you could ever make, this peanut butter chocolate pudding from Amanda over at My Goodness Kitchen will have your taste buds dancing and your heart singing.
 Made with only five ingredients, this delicious dairy-free dessert will come together in a matter of minutes!

 Vegan Crème Brûlée